susiecoleman/news-comparison/README.md

 The application is hosted on Heroku and was set up with [this guide](https://devcenter.heroku.com/articles/deploying-nodejs)

+- Login to heroku: `heroku login`
+- Add heroku as a remote: `heroku git:remote -a news-comparison`
-To deploy to Heroku run `git push heroku master`.
-Which will deploy the version of the code on master to Heroku and [http://news-comparison.herokuapp.com/](http://news-comparison.herokuapp.com/)
+- Push master: `git push heroku master`.

+Which will deploy the version of the code on master to Heroku and [http://news-comparison.herokuapp.com/](http://news-comparison.herokuapp.com/).